 The curriculum describes essential topics in medical ultrasound training, a level-based framework to guide trainees to increasing competence, and a competency assessment that involves evaluation of still ultrasound images, movie clips, real-time scanning, or a combination of methods, that can be implemented by individual programs.
 The training will help minimize false interpretations of ultrasound scans.

 Dr. Abuhamad is well known internationally for his innovative work in ultrasound, prenatal diagnosis, global outreach and patient safety.
 He is a former president of the AIUM, the Maternal Fetal Medicine Foundation and the Society of Ultrasound in Medical Education.
-Currently, he is President of the Society for Maternal-Fetal Medicine and Chairman of the Ob Right Program, a nationally recognized program in patient safety and quality.
+Currently, he is President of the Society for Maternal-Fetal Medicine and Chair of the Ob Right Program, a nationally recognized program in patient safety and quality.

 Learn more: see Dr. Abuhamad discuss details of the standardized curriculum.